Port Adelaide Football Club: Football Park (1997–2013)

 Planned upgrades to the stadium were cancelled following news that Port Adelaide, alongside both Adelaide and the SANFL, would make use of Adelaide Oval from 2014 onward, as it had been recently redeveloped.
-It hosted its final AFL match on the 31st of August that year, where Port Adelaide was defeated by a point by Carlton.
+It hosted its final AFL match on 31 August that year, where Port Adelaide was defeated by a point by Carlton.
 The ground remains the headquarters of Adelaide, though features such as the ground's grandstands have been demolished.